Nelson Parish, New Brunswick

-Nelson is a civil parish in Northumberland County, New Brunswick, Canada.
+Nelson is a geographic parish in Northumberland County, New Brunswick, Canada.

 For governance purposes it is divided between the city of Miramichi, the village of Nouvelle-Arcadie, the incorporated rural community of Miramichi River Valley, and the Greater Miramichi rural district.
 All are members of the Greater Miramichi Regional Service Commission except Nouvelle-Arcadie, which is part of the Kent RSC.

-Prior to the 2023 governance reform, the parish was divided between Miramichi and the local service district of the parish of Nelson; An area upstream of O'Toole Crescent was part of the LSD.
+Prior to the 2023 governance reform, the parish was divided between Miramichi and the local service district of the parish of Nelson; an area upstream of O'Toole Crescent was part of the LSD.

 Origin of name

 The parish was probably named in honour of Admiral Nelson.

 History

 Nelson was erected in 1814 from Newcastle Parish.

 Nelson included parts of Chatham and Glenelg Parishes until 1850, most of Derby and parts of Southesk until 1859, and most of Rogersville until 1881.